angular/angular/src/cdk/layout/layout.md

 ### BreakpointObserver

-`BreakpointObserver` is a utility for evaluating media queries and reacting to their changing.
+`BreakpointObserver`  is a utility for evaluating media queries and reacting to changes in the results of those queries.

 #### Evaluate against the current viewport
 The `isMatched` method is used to evaluate one or more media queries against the current viewport